preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/webcontent-managament/settings/index.rst

 Settings (Web Content Management)
 =====================================

 These settings can be used in specialized setups.
 Normally you don't need to change them.
-(Image from Omnia 6.12).

 .. image:: web-content-management-settings-612.png